millercl/gulp-webdav-sync/README.md

 ## API

 ### webdav( [ href ] [, options ] )
 Target is a URL-type parameter whereto files are uploaded.
 It must specify a directory ( also known as a "collection" ).
 At a minimum this must be DAV root, but subdirectories may be included ( *e.g.* project name ).
 Part-wise definition across multiple arguments is undefined.
-Use the `http:` scheme, not `dav:`.
+Use the `http:` or `https:` scheme, not `dav:`.

 ### webdav( [ href ] [, options ] ).clean( [ cb ] )
 Deletes all resources under `href`.